medic/cht-conf/README.md

 Fetch logs from a CHT v2.x production server.

-This is a standalone command installed alongside `medic-conf`.
-For usage information, run `medic-logs --help`.
+This is a standalone command installed alongside `cht-conf`.
+For usage information, run `cht-logs --help`.

 ## Usage

-	medic-logs <instance-name> <log-types...>
+	cht-logs <instance-name> <log-types...>

 Accepted log types: